galaxyproject/galaxy_mentor_network/README.md

 $ export NODE_OPTIONS=--openssl-legacy-provider
 ```

-## Creating a static page in Markdown
+## Creating a static page written in Markdown

 1. Create a markdown file in `content` folder